 And it is not just for camping.
 For both a pre-backpacking bivy the night before (sometimes near the trailhead) and some post-trip goodies, the cooler is full of yummy food and cold drinks.

-So make use of the free water bottles.
-And rarely buy ice again for trips.
+So make use of the free water bottles and bladders.
+And rarely repurchase ice for trips.